rkbalgi/isosim/README.md

 The specifications themselves are defined in text file (more information on developing your own specs can be found in (https://github.com/rkbalgi/isosim/blob/master/specs/isoSpecs.spec).

-A new front end is being developed in react.
-See [here](#new-development-of-a-frontend-in-React)

 The main program is started by the file cmd/isosim/isosim.go